MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     ```

     This function takes in 3 parameters:
-    * **transformNode**: the `TransformNode` to be pivoted
+    * **transformNode**: the `TransformNode` to be scaled
     * **pivotPoint**: a `Vector3` object which indicates the point that the scaling is relative to
     * **scale**: the scale factor

 1. We will use this function to scale the piano frame and keys by a factor of 0.015, with a pivot point at the origin.
-Append the function call to the `createScene()` function by placing after `keyboard.position.y += 80;`:
+Append the function call to the `createScene()` function by placing it after `keyboard.position.y += 80;`:

     ```javascript
     // Put this line at the beginning of createScene()